asmuth/clip/fnordmetric-doc/src/ui_index.md

 _Note: When using FnordMetric Enterprise the namespace is always "fnordmetric"_

 Now the FnordMetric UI library is loaded and we can plug widgets into the page using HTML5 elements.
-Let's start with a simple counter that display the sum of sales in the last hour.
-And update every second:
+Let's start with a simple counter that displays the sum of sales in the last hour and updates itself every second:

     Total Sales in the last hour:
     <span